-In my professional experience, there are better and safer options for you to consider:
+In my professional experience, I've found better and safer alternatives:

-- Testosterone-boosting lifestyle: Engaging in a healthy lifestyle — working out, getting plenty of sleep, and eating a high-protein diet can boost your body’s natural T-levels.
+- Testosterone-boosting lifestyle: Working out, getting plenty of sleep, and eating a high-protein diet can boost your body’s natural T-levels.

-- Legal Steroids: These are the best option for those experiencing difficulty growing muscle due to genetic drawbacks.
+- Legal Steroids: These are the best options for those experiencing difficulty growing muscle due to genetic drawbacks.
 Legal steroids are safe, legal, and effective and don’t carry any side effects.

 Is Clomid a Steroid?